 Special or extraordinary expenses are over and above the day-to-day living expenses such as child care expenses, ballet and hockey activities and education costs.
 These expenses must be at least $100.00 per year to qualify.

 In Ontario, the Child Support Guidelines establish Tables relating to basic child support that the access parent must pay to the primary-care parent.
 The Guideline Tables are based on the access parent's gross taxable income and the number of children residing with the primary-care parent.

 There are limited circumstances in which the Guideline Tables will not apply.
 The most common is where the access parent has the children in his or her care at least 40% of the time over the course of the year.
 The Court may vary the amount payable to take into account the increased costs of such shared custody arrangements.
-Also in very limited circumstances the access parent may obtain a reduction of the Guideline Table amount on the basis of undue hardship.
-There is a high threshold in establishing undue hardship which may be based on factors such as having unusually high debts incurred to support the family or to earn a living, having unusually high access costs or having a legal duty to support another child, spouse or other person.
+Also, in very limited circumstances, the access parent may obtain a reduction of the Guideline Table amount based on undue hardship.
+There is a high threshold in establishing undue hardship, which may be based on factors such as having unusually high debts incurred to support the family or to earn a living, having unusually high access costs or having a legal duty to support another child, spouse or other person.

-Unlike basic child support which is generally the same for all paying parents with the same income and number of children, special or extraordinary expenses vary from family to family, based on past history, reasonableness of the expenses and the ability of the paying parent to pay.
+Unlike basic child support, which is generally the same for all paying parents with the same income and number of children, special or extraordinary expenses vary from family to family, based on history, the reasonableness of the expenses and the ability of the paying parent to pay.

 Typically the parties share the special or extraordinary expenses for the children in an amount proportionate to their respective incomes.
 For example, if the Father earns $80,000.00 per year and the Mother earns $40,000.00 per year, then the Father who earns two-thirds of the combined income of the parties would pay two-thirds of the special or extraordinary expenses for the children.